 Paul McCartney’s winning of five Grammys this past Sunday (January 26, 2014) doesn’t leave a Doors Examiner with very many articles to write… until you take a look at the circumstantial evidence, and then you can find a Beatles-Doors connection.

 Although The Beatles and The Doors were contemporaries, there doesn’t seem to have been much interaction between them.
 Biographies of both bands don’t mention any meetings, and there are no pictures of any members of either band hanging out together.
-But that is a mistaken assumption.
-There was some contact between the bands, and there are rumors that suggest the groups did meet.
+But there was some documented contact between the bands, and there are additional rumors suggesting the groups did meet.

 The first connection between The Beatles and The Doors came just as The Doors were coming together as a band in September 1965.
 Elektra Records founder Jac Holzman was putting together an album of Beatles music done by classical artists called “The Baroque Beatles Book.”
 Holzman, fearing The Beatles would quash the album, flew over to London and met with both John Lennon and Paul McCartney, who gave their blessing to the project.

 After The Doors’ first European tour, Jim Morrison and Pam Courson took an apartment and hung out in London for a few weeks.
 It has been reported that during this period Jim Morrison met John Lennon at the Abbey Road studios while Lennon was recording “Happiness is a Warm Gun.”
 This is certainly possible, as Morrison could well have known of Holzman’s prior meeting with The Beatles and could have asked him for an introduction.
 There are also rumors that Morrison can be heard in the chorus of the song.